The brown marmorated stink bug (BMSB,

 Scope of review

-- BMSB profiling, assessment, inspection and treatment of conveyances and cargo arriving in Australia
+- processes of BMSB profiling, assessment, inspection and treatment of BMSB-infested conveyances and cargo arriving in Australia

-- engagement and consultation with industry and other stakeholders
+- engagement and consultation with industry in managing the risks

-- identifying improvements required to manage biosecurity risks, including:
+- identifying improvements required to manage biosecurity risks.

 Out of scope

-This review will not examine policy and activities that are the responsibility of stakeholders—other than the Department of Agriculture and Water Resources—including state/territory governments, individuals and biosecurity industry participants.
+This review will not examine policy and activities that are the responsibility of stakeholders including state and territory governments, individuals and biosecurity industry participants.